When you call to book in your building inspection, we ask you a few questions:

 - If you get a pest and building inspection done by a single operator, you might save a bit of money but it’s quite likely the inspector is a builder who has done a 3 day pest inspection course – always ask how long a pest inspector has been in the termite game, you want someone with experience

 - The average cost of a pest and building inspection varies wildly – between $360 and $600.
-Like most situations, the old adages hold true: you need to compare apples and apples and you always get what you pay for!
+Like most situations, the old adages hold true: you need to compare apples to apples and you always get what you pay for!

 - There are only a couple insurance companies that insure inspectors and they are very strict about the wording of our reports…sometimes to the point of being over-cautionary so always discuss the report with the inspector after reading it, there can be some scary bits in there